Eat your veggies and stuffed eggplants!

 - Use a fork to mix the almond butter in a small glass with water, some lemon juice and cut basil leaves.
 First, it is quite hard.
 Then, it gets smoother.
 Pour it over your stuffed eggplants and place the pistachios on it.

 - Bake for another 10 minutes and enjoy!

 It sounds quite complicated but it is so simple: Cut your eggplants in half, scoop out the center, put them in the preheated oven topped with olive oil, sea salt, and pepper.
-Meanwhile, roast the filling in a hot pan, mix the almond butter and pour it over the stuffed eggplants.
+Meanwhile, roast the filling in a hot pan, mix the almond butter, and pour it over the stuffed eggplants.
 Then, bake again.

 This is just one version of my stuffed eggplants.
 You can fill them with almost everything.
 Sometimes, I prepare a filling with boiled quinoa and chickpeas or with dried tomatoes, zucchinis, and smoked tofu.
 You can add nutritional yeast, too!
 Fill it with your favorite vegetables, with some leftovers in your fridge, and make your own creation!
 Even for hot summer days, they are perfect because you can eat them cold, as well.
 Or fill the baked halves with cold ingredients such as beetroot mixed with parsley and lemon juice – delicious as well and perfect for refilling your iron levels!